 The East Side Gallery (one of the few remaining stretches of the wall left) is actually part of the Eastern Wall- all the paintings there were added after the fall of the wall.

 The Berlin Wall became just a part of what came to be called the "inner German border", which was a wall that separated the entire nation of East Germany from West Germany and was part of the Iron Curtain.
-A series of 3..4 meter (12..15 foot) high metal fences, walls, armed guards, guard dogs, barbed wire, electric alarms, trenches, watchtowers, automatic guns and minefields.
-The Berlin Wall, which separated East and West Berlin, was the most famous part of the system but formed less than a tenth of the whole.
+A series of 3-4 meter (12-15 foot) high metal fences, walls, armed guards, guard dogs, barbed wire, electric alarms, trenches, watchtowers, automatic guns and minefields.
+The Berlin Wall, which separated East and West Berlin, was the most famous part of the system but formed less than a tenth of the whole - it omitted the automatic gun and minefields part because it would be spectacularly bad publicity for the GDR for someone to get killed like that in a major city.

 West Berliners had limited visiting rights to those living in East Berlin, but not vice versa of course.
 One exception were pensioners, who were allowed to visit relatives in West Berlin for up to 4 weeks a year.
 This was because the wall was intended to prevent the workforce from leaving.
 It was also possible to obtain a special permit to visit West Berlin, but this was rarely granted.

-2 U-Bahn lines and a S-bahn line operated by the West Berlin transit authority ran through East Berlin territory.
-The stations in GDR territory were mostly (except for Friedrichstraße) closed to passengers, becoming 'ghost stations', dimly lit and patrolled by the Border Troops.
+2 U-Bahn lines and a S-bahn line operated by the West Berlin transit authority ran through East Berlin territory, who paid DM 20 million a year for this priviliege.
+The stations in GDR territory were mostly (except for Friedrichstraße) closed to passengers, becoming 'ghost stations', fairly dimly lit, sealed off at street level and patrolled by the Border Troops.
 Until they were reopened in 1989/1990, the stations remained pretty much unchanged, down to the adverts on the walls.

 As the lines were in East Germany, maintenance was understandably difficult.
 If a train broke down (which became increasingly frequent), the passengers would have to wait for the border police to get them out.